 - better bonding between parent and child

-There are studies that suggest the use of sign language does not help infants and toddlers acquire verbal language earlier than usual, but even these studies don’t show that signing delays the ability to talk.
+There are studies that suggest the use of sign language doesn’t help infants and toddlers acquire verbal language earlier than usual, but even these studies don’t show that signing delays the ability to talk.

 - Start at a young age, like 6 months.
 If your child is older, don’t worry, as any age is appropriate to start signing.

-- Try to keep sessions teaching sign language short, about five minutes each.
+- Try to keep sessions teaching sign language short, about 5 minutes each.

 - First, perform the sign and say the word.
 For example, say the word “more” and perform the sign.

-- If they don’t perform the sign within five seconds, then gently guide their hands to perform the sign.
+- If they don’t perform the sign within 5 seconds, then gently guide their hands to perform the sign.